|

 spot.
 Leaving Hungary is truly a great crime, and no

+punishment cane be severe enough.
+We must press on!
 2:00 - 3:00 am: The flares are now so bright that

 the night virtually turns into day.
 We have by now lost all